marcinczerny/ClassicInsights/.ai/ui-plan.md

     - `AISuggestionCards` are populated below the note, which the user can accept or reject.
 Accepting a suggestion might add a new entity to the note.

 3.  **Knowledge Exploration**:
-    - From the **Main Dashboard**, the user opens the `GraphPanel`.
+    - From the **Main Dashboard**, the user views the integrated `GraphPanel` alongside their notes list.
     - The graph is initially centered on the most recent note.
+For a more focused experience, the user can expand the panel into a full-screen "explorer mode".
     - The user clicks on an entity node (e.g., "Plato").
 The graph re-centers, fetching and displaying connections up to two levels deep via a call to the `/api/graph` endpoint.
     - The user activates "Connect Mode", clicks two entity nodes, and defines the relationship between them in a modal (e.g., Socrates `is_student_of` Plato).